gammapy/gammapy/docs/analysis/index.rst

 .. gp-howto-hli:: observations

 You may use the `get_observations()` method to proceed to make the observation filtering.
-The observations are stored as a list of `~gammapy.data.DataStoreObservation` objects.
+The observations are stored as a list of `~gammapy.data.Observation` objects.

 .. code-block:: python